WolfLycanorcant/Wolf-s-Bot-of-Knowledge/README.md

 ### Installing LMStudio

 Before setting up the project, you need to install LMStudio.
-Visit the LMStudio official documentation for detailed installation instructions, as the process may vary depending on your operating system and setup preferences.
+Visit the LMStudio official documentation for detailed installation instructions, as the process may vary depending on your operating system and setup preferences. `https://lmstudio.ai/`

 ### Setting Up a Conda Environment

-1. If you don't have Conda installed, download and install Anaconda or Miniconda from their respective websites.
+1. If you don't have Conda installed, download and install Anaconda or Miniconda from their respective websites. to get to your windows command line (which you need access to for this to work) Click the Start menu or press the Windows key, type "cmd" or "Command Prompt" in the search bar, then select the Command Prompt application from the search results.
-2. Once installed, open your terminal or command prompt and create a new Conda environment by running:
+3. Once installed, open your terminal or command prompt and create a new Conda environment by running:
    ```
    conda create --name ai-chat-bot python=3.11
    ```
-3. Activate the newly created environment:
+4. Activate the newly created environment:
    ```
    conda activate ai-chat-bot
    ```